jrpotter/notebook/algorithms/index.md

 ## Divide-and-Conquer

 The **divide-and-conquer** approach breaks problems into subproblems that are easier to solve.
+They generally involve three distinct steps:

+1. **Divide** the problem into one or more subproblems that are smaller instances of the same problem.
+2. **Conquer** the subproblems by solving them recursively.
+3. **Combine** the subproblem solutions to form a solution to the original problem.

 %%ANKI
 Basic